 Both allow you to borrow against the appraised value of your home, providing you with cash when you need it.
 Here's what the terms mean and the differences between a home equity line and loan that can help you figure out whether they're the right fit for you.

 If you’ve built up equity in your home—if it’s worth more than the balance on your mortgage—you may be able to use part of that value to meet financial needs such as cash for home improvement projects, education expenses or to pay for unexpected costs.

 Home equity lines of credit (HELOCs) and home equity loans (HELOANs) are two ways to achieve similar ends.
 But they are different, and understanding how each one works can help you decide whether one or the other might work for you.

 What is a home equity line of credit?

 A HELOC provides ongoing access to funds.
 Unlike a conventional loan, a home equity line of credit is something you establish ahead of time and use when and if you need it.
 In that way, it’s a little like a credit card, except with a HELOC, your home is used as collateral.

 - A HELOC has a credit limit and a specified borrowing period, which is typically 10 years.
 During that time, you can tap into your line of credit to withdraw money (up to your credit limit) when you need it.
 You use the funds only when you need to, and you can continue to use the funds as you repay them.

-- You pay interest only on the money you actually use.
+- You only pay interest on the money you use.

 - Most HELOCs charge variable interest rates.
 Those rates are tied to a benchmark interest rate and can adjust up or down.

 - During the borrowing period, you’ll need to make at least minimum monthly payments on the amount you owe.
 Some HELOCs allow interest-only payments during the borrowing period.
 Other HELOCs require minimum payments of principal and interest.

 - Once the borrowing period ends, you’ll repay the remaining balance on your HELOC, with interest, just like a regular loan.
 The repayment period is usually 10 or 20 years.